kidrono/Learning-Deep-Learning/README.md

 * [DeepLearning.AI - Deep Learning Specialization by Andrew Ng](https://www.coursera.org/specializations/deep-learning)

-* [PyTorch for Deep Learning & Machine Learning](https://www.youtube.com/watch?v=V_xro1bcAuA) - Very good entry level course.
-This is a code-based course with very practical approach, but almost without any theory or math.
+* [PyTorch for Deep Learning & Machine Learning](https://www.youtube.com/watch?v=V_xro1bcAuA) - Good entry level course.
+This is a code-based course with very practical approach, but without any theory or math.
+Also, the teaching style is not formal at all.

 * [IBM - Deep Neural Networks with PyTorch](https://www.coursera.org/learn/deep-neural-networks-with-pytorch) - Good entry level course.
 Combines basic pytorch coding and basic neural network theory.

-* [Neural Networks: Zero to Hero by Andrej Karpathy](https://github.com/karpathy/nn-zero-to-hero) - Andrej Karpathy is great teacher and researcher.
-This is a bit more advanced course, and it is also code oriented.
+* [Neural Networks: Zero to Hero by Andrej Karpathy](https://github.com/karpathy/nn-zero-to-hero) - Andrej Karpathy is a great teacher and researcher.
+This is a bit more advanced course, and it is also code oriented course.

 * [HuggingFace Course - NLP](https://huggingface.co/course/chapter1/1)